Catwoman (film)

 Catwoman is a 2004 American superhero film directed by Pitof and written by John Rogers, John Brancato and Michael Ferris from a story by Theresa Rebeck, Brancato and Ferris, with music by Klaus Badelt.
 It is loosely based on the DC Comics character Catwoman.
-The film stars Halle Berry as the title character, along with Benjamin Bratt, Lambert Wilson, Frances Conroy and Sharon Stone.
+The film stars Halle Berry as the title character, along with Benjamin Bratt, Lambert Wilson, Frances Conroy, and Sharon Stone.

-The film's plot centers on Patience Phillips, a meek graphic designer, who discovers a conspiracy within the cosmetics company she works for that involves a dangerous product that could cause widespread health problems.
-After being discovered and murdered by the conspirators, Patience is revived by an Egyptian mau cat that grants her cat-like metahuman abilities, allowing her to become the crime-fighting superheroine Catwoman.
+The film's story centers on Patience Phillips, a meek graphic designer, who discovers a conspiracy within the cosmetics company she works for that involves a dangerous product that could cause widespread health problems.
+After being discovered and murdered by the conspirators, Patience is revived by an Egyptian Mau cat that grants her cat-like metahuman abilities, allowing her to become the crime-fighting superheroine Catwoman.

 Produced by Village Roadshow Pictures and Denise Di Novi's Di Novi Pictures, Catwoman was released in the United States by Warner Bros.
-Pictures on July 23, 2004, and was a critical and commercial failure.
-The film grossed $82.4 million against a budget of $100 million, and was panned by critics.
-It's considered to be one of the worst films ever made, although it has developed a cult following.
+Pictures on July 23, 2004.
+The film was a box-office bomb, grossing $82.4 million worldwide against a budget of $100 million, and was universally panned by critics and audiences alike, with many considering it to be one of the worst films ever made, though it has developed a cult following as a "so-bad-it's-good" film.
 Additionally, it also received seven Golden Raspberry Award nominations, winning Worst Picture, Worst Director, Worst Actress (Berry), and Worst Screenplay.